reema0814/Threat-Protection-with-XDR/Labguide/lab_10_mitigate_threats.md

     ![](./media/lab10-task3-strict-policies.png)

 1. In the Apply Exchange Online Protection, select **Specific recipients** and under **Groups**, select your group, and then select **Next**.
-Notice that this configuration applies policies for anti-spam, outbound spam filter, anti-malware, anti-phishing.
+Notice that this configuration applies policies for anti-spam, outbound spam filters, anti-malware, and anti-phishing.

     ![](./media/lab10-task3-strict-policies01.png)

 1. In the Apply Defender for Office 365 protection section, apply the same configuration as the previous step and select Next.
-Notice that this configuration applies policies for anti-phishing, Safe Attachments, Safe Links.
+Notice that this configuration applies policies for anti-phishing, Safe Attachments, and Safe Links.

      ![](./media/lab10-task3-strict-policies02.png)